trumanwheeler/trumanwheeler/README.md

 - 💼 I work as a Web Content Administrator for Lindenwood University
 - 👀 I like to make movies, travel, and learn new things
 - 🌱 Speaking of which, I'm currently learning JavaScript, Sass, and Vue.js
-- 💞️ I’m looking to collaborate on static websites and dynamic web apps.
-I really just want to learn more!
+- 💞️ I’m looking to collaborate on any web projects that will help refine my development skills
 - 📫 The best place to reach me is through LinkedIn @ https://www.linkedin.com/in/truman-wheeler/